jurgen-kluft/dotnet-BuildSystem.Core/DESIGN.md

      - ZoneCompiler, e.g. many input to many output, but there is one main `.zone` file that depends on all the many output files.
   2. A ToolBundle is a compiler together with all its .DLL's and configuration files.
-     A ToolBundle has a unique FileId.
+     A ToolBundle has a unique Id.
      A ToolBundle is hashed to know if it has changed.
   3. Our BuildSystem is the only application that executes the Compilers.
 In a multi-threaded environment care is taken to have multiple threads update files in source and target.